 Generative adversarial network (GAN)~\cite{goodfellow2014generative} has become increasingly popular and achieved promising advancements in generating continuous data and discrete data~\cite{yu2017seqgan}.
 It introduces a competing process between a generative model and a discriminative model through a minimax game where the generative model is encouraged to produce highly imitated data and the discriminative model learns to distinguish them.
 To produce specific data, conditional GAN (CGAN) was first proposed by~\cite{mirza2014conditional} to generate MNIST digits conditioned on class labels.
 Since then it has been widely applied to other fields, such as image synthesis and text generation.
 For instance, Reed et al.~\cite{reed2016generative} used CGAN to generate images based on the text descriptions.
 Dai et al.~\cite{dai2017towards} built a conditional sequence generative adversarial net to improve the image description.

 Motivated by previous researches, in this paper we incorporate CGAN with encoder-decoder model to describe video content.
-Moreover, we model the captioning process via policy gradient~\cite{sutton2000policy} to overcome the problem that gradients can not be back-propagated directly since the text generation procedure is non-differentiable.
-By expanding the latent variables of encoder-decoder model to CGAN, our proposed DCM is able to generate correct and varied descriptions for a given video.
+With this design, our proposed method is able to selectively output a single high-accuracy description or diverse descriptions.